kevinolega/callcentertrainingtips/_posts/2019-05-31-clothing-schedule.md

 They don't waste their day thinking about what to wear.

-They have more important things to spend their mental resources on.
+They have more important things to spend their mental resources.

 Steve Jobs of Apple computer.